 Nursery Worker Salary

-The average rate for a Nursery Worker is $10.53 per hour.
+A Nursery Worker earns an average wage of $10.39 per hour.
 Most people move on to other jobs if they have more than 20 years' experience in this field.
-Pay for this job does not change much between less experienced and more experienced workers.

 Job Description for Nursery Worker

 Nursery workers take care of young children in a child care setting.
 These individuals plan and organize activities for children that may include music, arts and crafts, competitions, and other activities that entertain and teach the children under their care.
 Nursery workers also help children learn counting, reading, and life skills by incorporating games and book reading into the children's daily activities.
 Additionally, these individuals feed, clean, and change babies and toddlers, as well as ensure children are completely safe at all times.
 Occasionally, nursery workers may take children outside and on off-site field trips.Read More...